 We need to assume that the vision [of Daniel 8] as a whole is a prophecy after the fact.
 Why?
 Because human beings are unable accurately predict future events centuries in advance [Towner, Daniel, Interpreter’s Bible, John Knox: 1984, p.
 115, cited in [DLIOT:332]]

 Critics therefore need a solution for Daniel.
 They must show that Daniel was written during or after the time of Antiochus IV.
 This they do by arguing that Daniel contains many errors with respect to the sixth century and by pointing to other indications (such as the language), arguing that Daniel was actually written in the second century.
-(These arguments have been addressed above by discussing the internal and external evidence for when Daniel was written.)
+(These arguments have been addressed above.)

 Therefore, if it can be shown that Daniel predicts events after the time of Antiochus, and after 100 BC, the credibility of the prophecies in Daniel is confirmed.
 Then the attempt of the critics to push the date of writing forward avails nothing because the supernatural inspiration of Daniel is verified.
 Then the fundamental assumption of the critics, on which their entire theory is based, namely that accurate long term predictions are impossible, is shown to be false.